-The use of merits will be monitored closely in order to measure impact.
-Merits will be monitored by year groups, forms, departments and merits achieved by micro-populations.
+The use of house points will be monitored by house leaders and pastoral team closely in order to measure impact.
+House points will be monitored by year groups, forms, departments and merits achieved by micro-populations.

 Year 11 Students will be expected to work towards fulfilling achievements in 5 of the following areas which will gain them an invite to the prom (and other prize agreed by Academy council);